 - retail enterprise and government contracts (carriage, standardised and bespoke technology solutions and their management)

 - network capacity contracts, mainly Indefeasible Right of Use (IRU)

 - wholesale contracts for telecommunication services

 - nbn Definitive Agreements (nbn DAs) and related arrangements.

 The nature and type of contracts with customers are further described below.

 We sell a wide range of goods and services, which are provided either directly by us or by third parties.
 Generally, we act as principal rather than an agent in our contracts with customers.

 (a) Telstra Consumer and Small Business (TC&SB) contracts

-Our mass market contracts often offer a bundle of goods and services, including products such as hardware, voice, text and data services, media content and others.
-Some of our mass market contracts also include material rights and the transaction price allocated to them at contract inception is recognised as revenue either when the customer exercises the option and benefits from the free or discounted products or when the rights are forfeited.
+We offer prepaid and post-paid services to our mass market customers.
+Our mass market contracts are homogeneous in nature and sold directly by us or via our dealer channel.
+These contracts often offer a bundle of goods and services, including products such as hardware, voice, text and data services, media content and others.
+Some also include options to purchase additional goods or services free of charge or at a discount (i.e. material rights).

+By and large we recognise revenue from sale of goods on their delivery and from sale of services based on passage of time.
+The consideration allocated at contract inception to material rights is recognised as revenue either when the customer exercises the option and benefits from the free or discounted products or when the rights are forfeited.

 (b) Telstra Enterprise (TE) contracts